PetarV-/deepmersion/README.md

 own your surroundings

 ## Motivation
-Maintaining focus in today's world can often be extremely hard, with numerous distractions left, right and centre often impeding one's capability to achieve the truly important objectives _(cf. performing well at hackathons)_.
-One incredible resource for dealing with these issues are ambiental sound generators - the proper sound, in conjunction with noise-cancellation headphones, can present an incredible boost to one's productivity indeed.
+Maintaining focus in the present can be extremely hard.
+Numerous distractions left, right and centre often impede us to achieve the truly important objectives _(cf. performing well at hackathons)_.
+One incredible resource for dealing with these issues are ambient sound generators - the proper sound, along with noise-cancellation headphones, can plentifully boost one's productivity.

-Unfortunately, we have found that existing solutions for ambient sound generations either restrict users to a certain fixed sound ([rainymood.com](https://rainymood.com)), or an elaborate interface for manually mixing a multitude of sounds ([asoftmurmur.com](https://asoftmurmur.com)).
+Unfortunately, we have found that existing solutions for generating ambient sounds either restrict users to one specific sound ([rainymood.com](https://rainymood.com)), or have an elaborate interface for manually mixing a multitude of sounds ([asoftmurmur.com](https://asoftmurmur.com)).
-These options thus either give the user too little or too much choice---the former's imposed sound choice might not always be appropriate, while the latter might cause significant time to be spent tuning the sound, thus inadvertently causing an additional distraction (as at least one of the creators of this repository has experienced personally!).
+These options give the user either too little or too much choice---the former's imposed sound choice might not always be appropriate to the surroundings, while the latter might add significant time spent tuning the sound, inadvertently causing an additional distraction (as at least one of the creators of this repository has experienced personally!).

-Here we present [**deepmersion.com**](http://deepmersion.com)---a prototype of the **_'one ambient sound generator to rule them all'_**, simultaneously leveraging _three state-of-the-art neural network architectures_ to provide the user with the **optimal level of choice**.
+We present [**deepmersion.com**](http://deepmersion.com)---a prototype of the **_'one ambient sound generator to rule them all'_**, simultaneously leveraging _three state-of-the-art neural network architectures_ to provide the user with the **optimal level of choice**.

 ## High-level outline
-The key principle of _immersion_ in sound requires, in our opinion, either for one to disengage other senses (e.g. by closing their eyes), or for the sound to **reflect a distilled version of one's surroundings**, keeping the auditory experience coherent with the perceived world, and thus feeling less artificial.
-As our primary use case involves productivity-boosting (although other applications of deepmersion are, of course, more than possible), the first option can be quickly discarded.
-Therefore, _we would ideally want the generated ambient sound to match the context of the user's surroundings_.
+We believe that the key principle of _immersion_ in sound requires either disengaging other senses (e.g. by closing their eyes), or the sound **reflecting a distilled version of one's surroundings**.
+This keeps the auditory experience consistent with the perceived world, making it less artificial.
+The first option can be quickly discarded, since the primary use case of our app involves productivity-boosting (of course, other applications of deepmersion are more than possible).
+Therefore, _we would ideally want the generated ambient sound to match the user's surroundings_.
-Deepmersion was built with this as its primary objective---especially, making it way simpler to do so compared to the extensive manual fine-tuning offered by existing solutions.
-The user is able to provide an image to our system (for our preferred use case, this image will be a shot of the user's immediate surroundings), and the system will respond with an appropriate ambient sound that captures the content of the image.
+Deepmersion was built with this as primary objective---specifically, making it way simpler to do so compared to the extensive manual fine-tuning offered by existing solutions.
+The user provides an image to our system (for our main use case, this will be a shot of the user's immediate surroundings) and the system responds with an appropriate ambient sound that captures the content of the image.

 We find this approach to be _optimal_ - there are no adjustment requirements from the user, with the sound generated still often being appropriate.

 ## Internals overview
 When an image is submitted to the system, its content is analysed by two state-of-the-art neural networks for object and scene recognition:

-* VGG-16 ([Simonyan and Zisserman, 2014](https://arxiv.org/abs/1409.1556)) for extracting the most prominent objects on an image (pre-trained on the ImageNet dataset - 1000 object classes);
+* VGG-16 ([Simonyan and Zisserman, 2014](https://arxiv.org/abs/1409.1556)) for extracting the most prominent objects from an image (pre-trained on the ImageNet dataset - 1000 object classes);
 * Places-365-CNN ([Zhou et al., 2017](http://ieeexplore.ieee.org/document/7968387/)) for extracting the scene characteristics of an image (pre-trained on the Places2 dataset - 365 scene classes).

 These are capable of extracting robust high-level image features.
-In order to match the image with appropriate sounds, a database of ambiental sounds is constructed---in our case, we have constructed a dataset of various superimpositions of the basic sounds from [A Soft Murmur](https://asoftmurmur.com).
+In order to match the image with appropriate sounds, a database of ambient sounds is constructed---in our case, we have built a dataset of superimpositions of the 10 basic sounds from [A Soft Murmur](https://asoftmurmur.com).
 These sounds are then fed through a SoundNet neural network architecture
 ([Aytar et al., 2016](https://arxiv.org/abs/1610.09001)), which is trained to predict content (objects and scenes) in videos _while only having access to the sound information_.
-It has been pre-trained on hundreds of gigabytes of MP3 files, and therefore also offers a robust representation of auditory features.
-The most appropriate sound is then chosen based on the Kullback-Leibler (KL) divergence between the predictions of the image networks and the predictions of the SoundNet.
+It has been pre-trained on hundreds of gigabytes of MP3 files, and therefore offers a robust representation of auditory features.
+The most appropriate sound is then chosen based on the Kullback-Leibler (KL) divergence between the image network predictions and the SoundNet predictions.

 All models have been expressed in the PyTorch framework, enabling seamless integration with Python workflows.